Unofficial Historical Website for the Palace Hotel, San Francisco.

 Another Palace Hotel Guest Room Soap, undated.

-The second and third Palace Hotel brass doorknobs I acquired in 2024 via an online auction.
-The first has a heavy patina compared to the one above, while the second was polished up with the label "Bz I C - 105" on the back.
+The second Palace Hotel brass doorknob I acquired in 2024 via an online auction.
+It has a heavy patina compared to the one above.

 Palace Hotel Room Key for #749.
 I have come across two other keys identical to this over the years, unfortunately not for sale.
 The first was said to have been recovered from a 1906 San Francisco earthquake dump for Room #695.
 The second appeared on Facebook in 2023 for Room #547 and it came with the following note, "This is a room key to the Palace Hotel in San Francisco before the 1906 fire.
 My father, John H. Davenport, came into possession of it."
 Measures 3" long and 1.25" wide.